Choosing a university course

 When choosing a course, look at the grade requirements and compare them with your predicted grades.
 Be realistic with what you can achieve – if a course’s requirements are much higher than what you’re predicted, look at a different university or a similar course with lower grade requirements.

 Some universities use the UCAS tariff while others don’t.
-You can check how flexible universities can be and if they may make unconditional or contextual offers before you receive your final results.
+You can check how flexible universities can be and if they may make unconditional or contextual offers before you get your final results.

 - GO TO